 People wanting protection from:

-chemicals and VOCS
+chemicals and VOCs

 particles let off by sanding, welding and cutting steel

-aftermath of natural or chemical disasters
+the aftermath of natural or chemical disasters

 Now for the detailed description of each type of respirator.

-N-Series (N95, N99 and N100)
+N-Series (N95, N99, and N100)

 “N-Series particulate respirators are NOT resistant to oil and provide protection against solids and liquid aerosol particulates that do NOT contain oil.
 The difference between an N95, N99 and N100 respirators is simply the filter’s efficiency level.
 The higher the efficiency the more particulates the respirator will filter out.

-N95 respirators are the most commonly used N-Series particulate respirators and are commonly used to protect wearers from particles or “dust” such as those from grinding, sanding, sweeping, sawing, bagging or processing minerals such as coal, iron ore, flour, metal, wood and pollen.
+N95 respirators are the most commonly used N-Series particulate respirators and are commonly used to protect wearers from particles or “dust” such as those from grinding, sanding, sweeping, sawing, bagging or processing minerals such as coal, iron ore, flour, metal, wood, and pollen.
 N95 respirators may also be used to filter against liquid or non-oil based particles from sprays that do NOT also admit oil aerosols or vapors.
 N-Series respirators have a non-specific service life and can be used as long the mask is not damaged or breathing resistances is not detected.

 R-Series particulate respirators are resistant to oil and provide protection against both solid and liquid aerosol particulates that may contain oil.
-R95 respirators are commonly used to protect wearers from particles or “dust” such as those from processing minerals such as coal, iron ore, flour, metal, wood and pollen.
-R-series respirators are only certified for use for up to 8 hour of service life.
+R95 respirators are commonly used to protect wearers from particles or “dust” such as those from processing minerals such as coal, iron ore, flour, metal, wood, and pollen.
+R-series respirators are only certified for use for up to 8 hours of service life.
 R-Series particulate respirators are the least common type of particulate respirator due to the respirators specific service life.

 P-Series (P100, P99, P95)